Seattle shooting suspect arrested, 2 being sought in shooting that killed one, injured seven

 The gunshots led to a chaotic scene as pedestrians ran for cover on packed streets filled with commuters and more than 100 police officers responded to the area.
 The suspects fled the scene and a search was initiated.

-One woman who was in her 40s or 50s was found dead at the scene by first responders, fire officials told Fox News.
+One woman who was in her 40s or 50s was found dead by first responders, fire officials told Fox News.
 Seven others, including a 9-year-old boy, were taken to the University of Washington's Harborview Medical Center.

-Some people sustained gunshot wounds to the chest, stomach and leg.
-Four victims have been released from the hospital.
-The 9-year-old boy was shot in the leg and was expected to live.
+Some victims sustained gunshot wounds to the chest, stomach and leg.
+Four men, ages 21 through 49, have been released from the hospital.
+The 9-year-old boy was shot in the leg and was in satisfactory condition.

-The suspect taken into custody suffered a gunshot wound, and was arrested at the hospital and has been booked into jail, Best said.
+The suspect taken into custody suffered a gunshot wound was arrested at the hospital and has been booked into jail, Best said.

-The shooting came hours after an officer-involved shooting a half-mile away.
+The shooting came hours after an officer-involved shooting a half-mile away and was the third such act of gun violence in a 24-hour span.
 Authorities do not believe the shootings are related.

 CLICK HERE FOR THE FOX NEWS APP

-Durkin pleaded for a call of action to address gun violence, saying the weapons allegedly used by the suspects during Wednesday's attack should not have been on the street.
+Durkan pleaded for a call of action to address gun violence, saying the weapons allegedly used by the suspects during Wednesday's attack should not have been on the street.

-"We will not allow this to be the new normal," she said.
+"If this had been a fist-fight, eight people would not have ended up at the hospital,” she said.
+"We will not allow this to be the new normal."

+She said the police department will deploy two mobile precincts downtown to address violence in the area.